Castlemartyr (Parliament of Ireland constituency): Borough

 This constituency was the borough of Castlemartyr in County Cork.
 After its establishment in 1676 it had a sovereign, 12 burgesses and freemen.
 It was the base of Henry Boyle, Speaker of the Irish House of Commons from 1733 to 1756.

 History

 In the Patriot Parliament of 1689 summoned by James II, Castlemartyr was not represented.
-Under the terms of the Act of Union 1800, the constituency was disenfranchised and abolished in 1801.
+Under the terms of the Acts of Union 1800, the constituency was disenfranchised and abolished in 1801.
 The 2nd Earl of Shannon received £15,000 compensation for its disenfranchisement.